Odd little stories I can’t find a better home for.

 I'll let the picture tell the story here, but I do love how small social media has made the world.

 With my daughter, I created a short film in which she said a line of the Shakespeare speech "All The World's A Stage" every now and again for eighteen months, mostly using props or settings that reflected the line.
-It became a minor viral hit in August 2014, featured in the Daily Mail and the Telegraph, but interestingly, Benedict Cumberbatch voiced a very similar piece (same speech!) for a BBC promo that came out a few months later in October.
+It became a minor viral hit in August 2014, featured in the Daily Mail and the Telegraph, but interestingly, Benedict Cumberbatch voiced a very similar piece (the same speech, starting with very similar orchestral music) for a BBC promo that came out a few months later in October.
 Coincidence?
-Probably, but I really hope not.
+Possibly.

 Way back in 1998, I applied for a grant to create a piece of multimedia art in a project called Stuff-Art, which had to fit on a floppy disk (that's 1.4MB or less).
 I got one of the eight grants, then created Identikit, a fun way to rearrange your friends faces, and then got to travel to Melbourne to be interviewed on Recovery, an awesome Saturday morning TV show.
 Here's the part of the show with me on it.
 [LINK] (Fun fact: co-host Leigh Whannel went on to write and appear in horror film Saw.)